Which country is cheaper, Greece or Belgium?

 Greece has some large cities to see.
 Athens is the only true large city in Greece, and here you'll find plenty of activities.
 The history here is the main attraction, as the ancient Acropolis anchors a variety of classical historic sites and a variety of museums dedicated to ancient culture.
 Plenty of restaurants, hotels, cafes, bars, nightlife, and shopping are found in various neighborhoods around the metropolitain region.

-You'll find plenty of local activities in all of the small towns and villages in Greece.
+Because Greece offers so many small towns with a variety of charming activities, it attracts plenty of visitors for a good reason.
 Many of the 227 islands, along with much of the mainland, is home to a large number of quaint small Greek towns, many of which have typical whitewashed buildings, cute harbors, traditional churches, and fantastic local shops and cafes.
 Some of the best small towns to visit include Oia, Fira, and Imerovigli on the island of Santorini.
 Here you'll find white buildings with blue domes overlooking the mountainous coastline and clear waters below.
 Mykonos town is another beautiful place with winding streets, windmills, and fishing boats in the harbor.
 Corfu town has even more terrific streets with shops and restaurants that line the clear waters just off shore.
 Parikia on Paros is popular for many of the same reasons described above, as are Chora on Patmos, Rhodes town, and Agios Nikolaos on Crete.
 Napflio is not far from Athens, has a nice waterfront, and sits next to high cliffs overlooking the sea.
 No matter where you travel in Greece, you're bound to come across some delightful small towns, so make time to see them.

 See also Delphi Travel Guide.

-Eating is part of the travel experience when you visit Greece.
+Greece has a huge number of terrific restaurants.
 Visitors will find plenty of traditional dishes when visiting, but also a variety of other European cuisines at restaurants, too.
 Athens and other large cities offer a solid mix of cuisines as world-class chefs have established restaurants everywhere.
 In smaller towns and on the islands, you can still expect fresh and delicious meals, although the dishes might not be as diverse.
 Some popular quick bites include gyros and souvlaki, meatballs knowns as soutzoukakia, and fried tomato fritters.
 For a more hearty meal, choose the pastitsio, which is a pasta dish with meat and cheese.
 Moussaka is another heavy meal made from meat, tomato sauce, and eggplant.
 Seafood is everywhere also, as you might expect.
 And for something lighter, you can always grab a fresh Greek salad, made with feta cheese, fresh olives, tomatoes, cucumber, and other vegetables.
 You really can't go wrong no matter which you choose.

 Athens: Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.